p3ol/react-access/README.md

 This software is licensed under [MIT](https://github.com/p3ol/react-access/blob/master/LICENSE).

+## v3 -> v4 Migration

+**There shouldn't be any migration needed for this version.**

+v4 only drops support for Node 16 & yarn < 3.

+The project was also migrated to TypeScript, but it shouldn't affect the way you use the library.

 ## v2 -> v3 Migration

 **There shouldn't be any migration needed for this version.**